-The czAR(T) Krzywogońca foundation, founded in 2017, is run in a traditional Bory Tucholskie style complex, providing a space for meetings and creative activities.
-At the base of all the foundation’s activities lies the idea of the meeting of representatives of various cultures, nationalities and spheres of interest.
+The czAR(T) Krzywogońca foundation, founded in 2017, is run in a traditional rural Polish style complex.
+It provides a space for meetings and creative activities of representatives of various cultures, nationalities and spheres of interest.

 The aims of the foundation are: